-Our checklist guide shows you what to look for when buying your next used motorcycle
+Our checklist guide gives you motorcycle buying advice and shows you what to look for when buying your next used motorcycle

 When you go to view a used motorcycle that you're keen to buy, then you've already been through quite a few steps, as detailed in our motorcycle buying checklist.
 By using your head, you're more than likely to end up viewing a bike with a solid background and good history and not one that's £1000 cheaper than everything else, therefore eliminating the major pitfalls.

 Don't be afraid to ask the owner questions.
 Most people will be truthful and if you let them talk to you, they'll often reveal plenty about the bike, including perhaps more than they might have wanted to.